einav242/Ex0_intro2NewSpace/README.md

 run Bereshit_101.java.<br />
 The simulation will print at each stage the data on the spacecraft, such as vertical speed, horizontal speed, angle, fuel, acceleration, and more.

+## Additional files:
+1. Excel file containing landing results with corresponding graphs. <br />
+2. PDF file with the first part of the task  - the reasons of the crash.<br />

 ### By: Einav Benito -207051707, Shani ichai 318994183